Daniel Cormier Critical Of Rumble’s Promotion Ahead Of Title Defense At UFC 210

 Cormier claimed the vacant title in 2015 after an impressive third round submission win over Rumble.
 Rumble had put Cormier on the canvas in the first round with a devastating overhand right, but Cormier weathered the assault and finished Rumble with a rear-naked choke.
 The title was formerly held by light heavyweight kingpin Jon Jones, who was stripped of the belt following a hit and run felony charge in the same year.
 Jones has yet to return to the octagon.

 The lineup of light heavyweight contenders remains dangerous and unpredictable, despite Jones’ departure.
 Regardless of the talent found in the division, Cormier has been dominant as champion, defeating the likes of both Alexander Gustafsson, and the legendary Anderson Silva in a non-title fight.
 Cormier, an undefeated heavyweight, is also an Olympic wrestler.
-Pride has been a big motivator for Cormier throughout his career, and seems to manifest itself regularly under the media’s spotlight- whenever Cormier is doubted, he becomes verbal with his criticisms.
+Pride has been a big motivator for Cormier throughout his career and seems to manifest itself regularly under the media’s spotlight- whenever Cormier is doubted, he becomes verbal with his criticisms.

-An example of this is found in Cormier’s Instagram post, where he takes a stab at ‘Cowboy’ Cerrone, explaining that “the last time the challenger looked so big on the poster, RDA beat cowboy in one round.”
-Cerrone had made a comment about Cormier’s performance against Anderson Silva in 2016 at UFC 200, and has been a Twitter target for the champion ever since.
-Cormier’s pride allows his grudges to fester- a trait he’s displayed before ever becoming a UFC champion.
+An example of this is found in Cormier’s Instagram post, where he takes a stab at “Cowboy” Cerrone, explaining that “the last time the challenger looked so big on the poster, RDA beat cowboy in one round.”
+Cerrone had made a comment about Cormier’s performance against Anderson Silva in 2016 at UFC 200 and has been a Twitter target for the champion ever since.
+Cormier’s pride allows his grudges to fester – a trait he’s displayed before ever becoming a UFC champion.

-Cormier’s portrayal on the poster is ultimately meaningless, as he holds the belt, and is recognized as the #3 pound-for-pound fighter in the UFC.
-Rumble is a monster in the light heavyweight division, but remains a challenger.
-Criticisms aside, Daniel Cormier will have his chance to prove the doubters wrong on April 8th, at UFC 210.
+Cormier’s portrayal on the poster is ultimately meaningless, as he holds the belt, and is recognized as the No. 3 pound-for-pound fighter in the UFC.
+Rumble is a monster in the light heavyweight division but remains a challenger.
+Criticisms aside, Daniel Cormier will have his chance to prove the doubters wrong on April 8, at UFC 210.

 [Featured Image by Steve Marcus/Getty Images]